Voigt transformations in retrospect: missed opportunities?: Concluding remarks

 Tangherlini was guided by the logic of general relativity when undertaking his investigation of absolute simultaneity \cite{126}.
 According to this logic, equations (\ref{eq122}) represent just a coordinate transformation which makes the metric tensor non-diagonal.
 Indeed, it is easy to get from (\ref{eq122}) that

 and the relativistic interval (line element) takes the form

 From the point of view of general relativity, these coordinates are as good as any others because of general covariance.
 However, as was already shown by Kretschmann in 1917, any space-time theory can be expressed in general covariant manner, not only general relativity.
 Therefore, the coordinates (\ref{eq122}) are as good as any others in special relativity too.
 It is just an other expression of ``intellectual inertia'' that standard textbook presentations of special relativity are based solely on inertial observers and diagonal metric.
 Another misbelief, which still prevails, is that accelerated observers cannot be treated by special relativity, and that one needs general relativity for their incorporation.
-In fact, there is no principal difficulty to consider Minkowski space-time from the point of view of non-inertial observers at the expense of more sophisticated mathematics \cite{133}.
+In fact, there is no principal difficulty to consider Minkowski space-time from the point of view of non-inertial observers at the expense of somewhat more sophisticated mathematics \cite{133} (for more traditional exposition of special relativity see, for example, an excellent textbook \cite{133A}).

 We hope that the above given examples show clearly how different the present day interpretation of key features of special relativity is from what had in mind founding fathers of this magnificent theory.
 And the story of special relativity is not finished yet.
 For example, the debate about conventionality of simultaneity still continues and seems to be far from being settled (see, for instance, \cite{134} and references therein).
 The initial observer-centered presentation of special relativity was changed to the modern geometry-centered presentation.
-However, it seems that the full potential of the notion of an observer as ontologically prior to either space or space-time is not yet exhausted \cite{135, 136} and the initial presentation of special relativity, although renewed and enriched by our experience with space-time picture, can still strike back.
+However, it seems that the full potential of the notion of an observer as ontologically prior to either space or space-time is not yet exhausted \cite{135,136} and the initial presentation of special relativity, although renewed and enriched by our experience with space-time picture, can still strike back.

 In light of this immense and still continuing progress of modern physics, attempts to retrospectively induce an artificial Poincar\'{e}-Einstein priority dispute and rewrite the history seem minute.
 We will be happy if this arid and futile dispute will come to its end.
 There is nothing scientific in it and its presence only emphasizes hideous traits of human nature.
 However, there is no single thing we can do, except writing this article, to help to end this unfortunate dispute.
 It remains, like aging Einstein, to repeat after Ecclesiastes 'Vanity of vanities, all is vanity'.